Porges/ways-to-play/articles/games/konane.md

 Hawaiʻi](https://digicoll.manoa.hawaii.edu/savedmaps/Pages/viewtext.php?s=browse&tid=61&route=browseby.php&by=newest).)
 </figcaption> </figure>

-The game continued to be popular throughout the 19th century; @Brigham08 [p.
-378]^[William Brigham was the first director of Hawaii’s state museum.] reported that King Kalākaua (1836–1891) and his wife Queen Kapiʻolani (1834–1899) were “experts at konane”.
+The game continued to be popular throughout the 19th century; William Brigham (first director of Hawaii’s state museum) reported that King Kalākaua (1836–1891) and his wife Queen Kapiʻolani (1834–1899) were “experts at konane” [@Brigham08, p.
+378].

 In current times, it is a popular game during the Makahiki (new year) festival [@MolokaiDispatch].